-We now have to look at the stance, which will more closely resemble your putting stance than that of the full swing.
-Feet should be much closer together with the ball positioned further back in the stance, just off the inside of your back foot.
+We now have to look at the stance, which will more closely resemble your putting stance than that of the full golf swing.
+Your feet should be much closer together with the ball positioned further back in the stance, just off the inside of your back foot.

-Keep your weight forward, without tilting, around 60-70% of your weight should be on the front foot.
+Keep your weight forward, without tilting (around 60-70% of your weight should be on the front foot).
 This ball position and weight distribution will allow you to hit down on the ball keeping it low and rolling forward.

 When it comes to the grip, some coaches will recommend the standard grip you use for a full swing.
-Others opt for the putting grip as the stroke will be similar to a putt, but with a different club and a bit more force.
-What s important is to have a “light”, but firm grip to increase the feel.
-The main thing you want the grip to influence is the face angle at impact.
+Others opt for the putting grip as the stroke will be similar to a putt but with a different club and a bit more force.
+What is important is to have a “light”, but firm grip to increase the feel.
+The main quality you want the grip to influence is the face angle at impact.

 Now you are ready to swing and hit your shot.
-The action will be similar to a putt, using a pendulum action and not breaking the wrists.
+The chipping swing will be similar to a putt, using a pendulum action and not breaking the wrists.
 This will ensure that the clubface remains square to the target and prevents the ball from flying off at an angle.

-The backswing and the follow-through should be of equal length.
+The chipping technique for your backswing and the follow-through should be of equal length.
 Remember to accelerate through the shot, slowing down will result in a huge fluff.

 When to Pitch

-The only similarity between the chip and the pitch shot is that both are not full-swing shots.
-Unlike the chip shot, with the pitch, you are looking for a flight trajectory with little or no roll out.
+The main similarity between chipping and pitching is that both are not full-swing shots.
+But unlike the chip shot, with the pitch, you are looking for a flight trajectory with little or no roll out.

 You would choose a pitch shot if you were faced with an obstruction, such as a pond, stream, or bunker that you need to get over.
-It may also be that the ground conditions on the way to the green were such that a chip and run would not work, or that the hole is simply too far away for a chip.
+It may also be that the ground conditions on the way to the green were such that a chip-and-run would not work, or that the hole is simply too far away for a chip.

-To hit a pitch shot you would use the high loft clubs, from a lob wedge to say a 9 iron, depending on the distance and the height required.
-Again we have to look at aim, grip, stance, and set up to execute a successful pitch shot.
+To hit a pitch shot you need to use high lofted clubs from a lob wedge to say a 9-iron, depending on the distance and the height required.
+Again, we must look at aim, grip, stance, and setup to execute a successful pitch shot.